andrewdempsey2018/Found-In-Translation/README.md

 Found-In Translation is an online discussion board that aims to bridge individuals' language gaps.
 Its mission is to connect individuals from all over the world to discuss and share real-life experiences without any barriers.People of all ages are targeted by Found in Translation.

 The user can easily search for a topic, language, or discussion to view its content and leave a comment; however, in order to add/edit a discussion, the user must login/register to the site.
 The site's goal is for users to be able to perform basic CRUD functionality (Create, Read, Update, and Delete) and interact with it intuitively while having a positive experience.

+# **Design**

+## **COLOUR SCHEME**
+Colors have a significant effect on our mood, through them, we simulate a series of emotions.
+Our main objective in choosing pastel colors is to transmit peace, happiness and harmony.